Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 ### Settings and constants

-There are some settings (which are currently not editable) which effect the algorithm too.
+Most settings which effect the algorithm are editable.
+I have set sensible defaults, but these will not be appropriate for every situation.

 The number in brackets is the default value:

 #### Standard